steveamaza/steveamaza.github.io/README.md

 Personal online resume for Stephen Amaza.

 ##Purpose
 This will serve as my home and will be constantly updated as my skills in software development journey improve.
-Feel free to contribute minor changes, but I will rather not accept large rewrites - I know you people are badass out there, wait for me to catch up :)
+Feel free to contribute minor changes, but I will rather not accept large rewrites - I know you people are badass out there, wait for me to catch up :blush:

 I write pretty well though, so if you want to read my thoughts, head to [my Medium](https://medium.com/@steveamaza).